 We typically process and submit your certification paperwork to PADI the SAME day you completed the course.
-As a result, your certification card is usually received within a week.
+As a result, your certification card is usually received within 7 - 10 days.
 After the card has been received, an email is sent to the student informing them their card is ready for pick up at the dive shop.
 Temporary paper cards may be provided in the event one is needed sooner.

 Yes.
 We have 2 options available for your convenience as follows:

 Pool Only.
 This option is great for anyone who has not been out of the water very long and just needs to refresh their skills in the pool.
 This only takes a few hours.
 Cost is $160.

 Class Audit.
 For those who have been away from diving for an extended period, and need to get up to speed, you can ‘play’ student all over again – without the stress of taking the final written exam or swim test.
 You will be placed in an existing Open Water class with new students.
 This means you get to sit in our classroom and be a part of the interactive instructor-student sessions where you will ‘re-learn’ the academics of diving.
 Additionally, you get to refresh your underwater skills in the pool and participate in the open water training dives.
 This is typically completed over 4 days in 2 weekends (Saturday and Sunday).
 Cost is $350.

 The costs stated above include the following rental equipment: Re-Activate Certification Card, BCD, Regulator, Octopus, Dive Computer, Compass, Air Pressure Gauge, Wetsuit, Weights and Air Cylinder.
 Personal Gear (Mask, Snorkel, Boots and Fins) are not included, but are available for purchase.